 What's on this page?

 Without the trust and confidence of our customers we cannot succeed.
-We look after customers from a variety of backgrounds from the high-net worth to those who are entering the financial services sector for the first time.
+We look after customers from a variety of backgrounds from high-net worth to those who are entering the financial services sector for the first time.
 All of our businesses are expected to excel in one of our five pillars of responsible business, that of being responsible to our customers.
 We use our financial expertise and knowledge to develop the most suitable products and services for our customers.
 We listen to their needs and help them make informed decisions that enable them to achieve their financial goals.
-We regularly look to improve the ways in which we listen and talk to our customers and this year we have implemented a new customer loyalty measure.
+We regularly look to improve the ways in which we listen and talk to our customers and welcome feedback in this area.

 Below we have outlined some of the key areas of focus: